papadavis47/ometepe-art-and-education/README.md

 <h1 align="center">ometepeartandeducation.org</h1>

-This is the source code of a website, built with Next.js, for Ometepe Art and Education (OAE) - an organization based in Seattle with the following mission statement:
+This is the source code of a website built with TypeScript, Next.js, and TailwindCSS - for Ometepe Art and Education (OAE) - an organization, based in Seattle, that has the following mission
+statement:

 ---